metno/weatherapi-docs/doc/FAQ.md

 ### Q. Do you have data on incoming solar energy in your API?

-A: We plan to add this to Locationforeacast in a couple of months (from when you are reading this).
+A: We plan to add this to Locationforeacast some time in the future, but don't hold your breath.

 ### Q. Are historic solar energy data available?